 Wednesday March 16 from 11:30 a.m. till 12:45 p.m.

 All events are held in Corr Hall Lounge.
-Please check back for updates to Spring 16 events.
-Thank you!
+We look forward to seeing you!

 The formation process for the '16-'19 community of faculty Mentors and student Scholars (freshmen who will then be rising sophomores) will begin in January.
 Last year's Mentor application and Scholar application are posted on the Faith and Learning Scholars page for information.
 Please check back in January for updates, and contact us at the Center for more information or to answer any questions you may have.